n8layman/n8layman.github.io/_posts/2024-08-07-What-is-Machine-Learning.md

 ## The variance-bias trade-off

-Still the bias-variance trade-off is a good place to start.
+I think the bias-variance trade-off is a good place to start.
 It’s an important concept that describes the balance between two sources of error that affect model performance: bias and variance.
 Bias refers to the error introduced by simplifying assumptions made by the model,